rociomer/DFT-derived-force-field/README.md

 + Molecule .def field files used in combination with DFT-derived force field can be located in *molecules/*

 ## Comments
+The input .def files can be used as-is for simulations in COTA or RASPA.

 Because the standard exponential-6 form approaches negative infinity as the distance approaches zero, it is recommended to use a 'hacked' Buckingham potential (one which is set to an arbitrarily large, positive value at very short distances) so as to avoid atomic overlap during MC simulations.
 This should not be a problem in MD simulations if the system is initialized properly, and the standard Buckingham functional form should be adequate.

 ## Reference